youngkaneda/spotify-vue/README.md

 6. You can play a playlist, not albums yet.
 7. Queue, add to queue, jump to song in queue.
 8. A list of connected devices, you can connect to them.*

+*\* To use the player functionalities you need to connect with the web sdk player created in this application, unfortunately the spotify doesnt give support to listen the state in other devices.
+I could use polling but performance would be a huge problem.*
 ## Limitations

+1. You can't follow, create, edit or delete playlists.
+2. You can't follow artits, save albums or songs either.
+3. You can't edit your profile.
+4. The queue present some weird behaviors (I still analyzing this).
+5. **I don't know in which browsers the layout fits well, on chromium in a 1920x1080 screen everything is fine.**
+6. **It isn't responsive.*

 ## Motivation

+I just wanted to create a webapp to practice my design and web dev skills in vue, also as using a 3rd party api.

 ## Screenshots